rackerlabs/docs-dedicated-load-balancer-v3/docs/common-gs/how-to-use-curl.rst

-cURL is a command-line tool that you can use to interact with REST interfaces. cURL lets you transmit and receive HTTP requests and responses from the command line or a shell script, which enables you to work with the API directly. cURL is available for Linux distributions, Mac OS® X, and Microsoft Windows®.
+cURL is a command-line tool that you can use to interact with REST interfaces. cURL lets you transmit and receive HTTP requests and responses from the command line or a shell script, which enables you to work with the API directly. cURL is available for Linux® distributions, Mac OS® X, and Microsoft Windows®.
 For information about cURL, see `http://curl.haxx.se/ <http://curl.haxx.se/>`__.

 To run the cURL request examples shown in this guide on Mac OS® X, Linux, and